 Ellie Dehn

 American soprano Ellie Dehn has been praised by critics as “a revelation” (Chicago Sun-Times), acclaimed for her “great stage presence and a voice combining metallic clarity and sensual richness” (Wall Street Journal).
+In the 2023-2024 season, Ms. Dehn returns to Opera Colorado as Donna Elvira in Don Giovanni, Freia in Das Rheingold with the Dallas Symphony and the covers of Musetta in La bohème, and Magda in La Rondine, at the Metropolitan Opera.

-Highlights of orchestral engagements include performances of Beethoven’s Symphony No. 9 with the Dallas Symphony Orchestra conducted by Jaap Van Zweden to conclude the Music Director’s farewell season with the company.
+Highlights of recent orchestral engagements include performances of Beethoven’s Ninth Symphony with Dallas Symphony conducted by Jaap Van Zweden to conclude the Music Director’s farewell season with the company.
 At Carnegie Hall, she has performed Mozart’s Mass in C minor, Bach’s Magnificat, Vivaldi’s Gloria, and Haydn’s Harmoniemesse.
-At Lincoln Center’s David Geffen Hall, she joined the acclaimed International Contemporary Ensemble for the New York premiere of Messiaen’s Chants de terre et de ciel at the Mostly Mozart Festival, joined Eve Queler and the Opera Orchestra of New York as Inez in Meyerbeer’s L’Africaine, and debuted the role of Avis in Dame Ethel Smyth’s The Wreckers with the American Symphony Orchestra.
+At Lincoln Center’s Avery Fisher Hall, she joined the acclaimed International Contemporary Ensemble for the New York premiere of Messiaen’s Chants de terre et de ciel at the Mostly Mozart Festival, joined Eve Queler and the Opera Orchestra of New York as Inez in Meyerbeer’s L’Africaine.
 Ms. Dehn has performed with the Cleveland Orchestra on several occasions, most recently as the soprano soloist in Handel’s Messiah and Nielsen’s Symphony No. 3.
 She has been a featured soloist with the Cincinnati May Festival, performing Beethoven’s Symphony No. 9, Haydn’s The Seasons, Gluck’s Orfeo ed Euridice, and Mahler’s Symphony No. 8.
-Additionally, she has performed Hadyn’s Creation with the Orchestra of St. Luke’s at St. Thomas Church in New York, Handel’s Messiah with New Jersey Symphony Orchestra and Florida Orchestra, and Beethoven’s Symphony No. 9 with the Fort Wayne Philharmonic Orchestra.
+She sang Mahler’s Symphony No. 8 with both the Orquesta Sinfónica Nacional of Mexico and the Milwaukee Symphony.
+She has performed Hadyn’s Creation and Handel’s Messaiah with the Orchetra of St. Luke’s at St. Thomas Church in New York.
+She has sung Handel’s Messiah with New Jersey Symphony Orchestra, Florida Orchestra, and performed Beethoven’s Ninth Symphony with the Ft.
+Wayne Philharmonic.

 Image of: Ellie Dehn